 - Minimum energy performance requirements for new buildings and major refurbishment.
 The National Construction Code now includes energy efficiency measures for all building classifications.

 - Energy ratings for commercial buildings.
-The National Australian Built Environment Rating System (NABERS) rates buildings from zero to six stars, with six stars representing exceptional greenhouse performance and resource efficiency.
+The National Australian Built Environment Rating System (NABERS) rates buildings from 0 to 6 stars, with six stars representing exceptional greenhouse performance and resource efficiency.
 NABERS is run by the NSW Government Office of the Environment and Heritage on behalf of the Australian Government and state and territory governments.
 Find out how to self-assess your building for free, or find a professional to conduct an accredited rating.